USEPA/lakemorpho/cran_comments.md

 ## Comments
-This release includes bug fixes, some additional functionality, and updates to authors in the DESCRIPTION.
+Release 1.2.0 includes bug fixes, some additional functionality, and updates to authors in the DESCRIPTION.
 Full list of changes are in <https://github.com/jhollist/lakemorpho/blob/main/NEWS.md>

 ## Test Environments
 - Github Actions, Ubuntu 20.04 LTS, R version 4.1.1